Evelyn68961/express-app/express-learning-roadmap.md

 - Absolute vs relative paths (absolute is safer with Express)
 - Alt text — accessibility for clinical diagrams (esp. important for the domain)
 - Sizing options: HTML `<img width="...">` vs CSS classes vs `marked` extensions
+- Making images respect the article's max-width so they don't overflow
 - Format choice: PNG/JPG for photos and screenshots, SVG for diagrams and ECG traces
 - When inline React SVG components would be a better fit (spoiler: not for Markdown Express sites)